Arashkhajooei/ApacheAirflow_DAG_Guid/README.md

 ![image](https://github.com/Arashkhajooei/ApacheAirflow_DAG_Guid/blob/main/DAG.jpg?raw=true)

+### Directed acyclic graph
+In mathematics, particularly graph theory, and computer science, a directed acyclic graph is a directed graph with no directed cycles.
+That is, it consists of vertices and edges, with each edge directed from one vertex to another, such that following those directions will never form a closed loop.

 ### Prerequisites
 Ensure that you have Apache Airflow installed and running before creating a DAG file.
 You can install Airflow via pip: